The ACCELQ Project Dashboard feature offers a holistic view of project metrics, including

 - For Test Executions: You can filter by execution dates, browser, app environment, mobile device/OS, customizable execution parameters, job type (e.g., CI/CD job, recurring job), execution user, and more.

-- For Test Assets: Filters include custom fields, status, and user activity etc.
+- For Test Assets: Filters include custom fields, status, user activity, and the analytics parameters (stability, flakiness, average execution time) etc.

 - For User Activity: You can track productivity metrics and updates made by individual users across project entities.